arangodb/arangodb/Documentation/DocuBlocks/Rest/Jobs/delete_api_job_type.md

 This code will also be returned if no results were deleted.

 @RESTRETURNCODE{400}
-is returned if type is not specified or has an invalid value.
+is returned if `job-id` is not specified or has an invalid value.

 @RESTRETURNCODE{404}
-is returned if type is a job-id but no async job with the specified id was found.
+is returned if `job-id` is a syntactically valid job ID but no async job with the specified ID is found.

 @EXAMPLES